Family and Consumer Studies 21 - Nutrition » Summer 2023 » Midterm Exam

 In a study, researchers examine the characteristics and history of three children who suffer from ongoing insomnia and who have low blood levels of vitamin D. They compare these observations and determine that exploring a connection between low vitamin D levels in children and insomnia warrants further research.
 This study is an example of a(n) _______.

-A. case study
+A. intervention study

 C. epidemiological study

-E. intervention study
+E. case study

 Question #5